Dr Paula Brunton

 - Dr Dale Sandercock (SRUC, UK)

 - Grundwald NJ, Brunton PJ (2015) Prenatal stress programs neuroendocrine stress responses and affective behaviors in second generation rats in a sex-dependent manner.
-Psychoneuroendocrinology 62:204-216.
+Psychoneuroendocrinology 62: 204-216. link

 - Brunton PJ, Donadio MV, Yao ST, Greenwood MP, Seckl JR, Murphy D, Russell JA (2015) 5α-reduced neurosteroids sex-dependently reverse central prenatal programming of neuroendocrine stress responses in rats.
-J Neurosci 35:666-677.
+J Neurosci 35: 666-677. link

 - Brunton PJ, Russell JA (2010) Prenatal social stress in the rat programmes neuroendocrine and behavioural responses to stress in the adult offspring: sex specific effects.
-J Neuroendocrinol 22:258-271.
+J Neuroendocrinol 22: 258-271. link

-- Brunton PJ, McKay AJ, Ochędalski T, Rębas E, Piastowska A, Lachowicz A, Russell JA (2009) Allopregnanolone induces opioid inhibition of hypothalamo-pituitary-adrenal axis responses to immune challenge in late pregnancy.
-J Neurosci 29:6449-6460.
+- Brunton PJ, McKay AJ, Ochędalski T, Rębas E, Piastowska A, Lachowicz A, Russell JA (2009) Central opioid inhibition of neuroendocrine stress responses in pregnancy in the rat is induced by the neurosteroid allopregnanolone.
+J Neurosci 29: 6449-6460. link